Trafalgar-D-water/Home-Server/README.md

 ![boot](https://github.com/akash-karthikeyan-linux/Home-Server/assets/65849775/c02364d2-7edd-4a10-8708-a855a1ed7e3c)

--> Press Try or Install Ubuntu server.
+-> Click Try or Install Ubuntu server.

 -> Then complete the setup.